Why is the experience of practising mindfulness in nature so effortless, so wonderful and so powerful in helping us develop insights?

 7. In so doing, we come to recognise our own extremely good fortune.
 With a very much broadened perspective, we return to our own lives with a fresh appreciation and feeling of gratitude for the great many things we take for granted.

-Please ‘Share’ this blog with any friends you feel may benefit from it!
+Please ‘Share’ this blog with any friends you feel may benefit!